MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L05_Enabling_Continuous_Integration_with_Azure_Pipelines.md

 ### Exercise 1: Include build validation as part of a Pull Request

-In this exercice, you will include build validation to validate a Pull Request.
+In this exercise, you will include build validation to validate a Pull Request.

 #### Task 1: Import the YAML build definition